Super Mario Bros.: Virtual Console

-Super Mario Bros. has been re-released for several of Nintendo's game systems as a part of their Virtual Console line of classic video game releases.
+The game has been re-released for several of Nintendo's game systems as a part of their Virtual Console line of emulated classic video game releases.
 It was first released for the Wii on December 2, 2006, in Japan, December 25, 2006, in North America and January 5, 2007, in PAL regions.
-The release is a complete emulation of the original game, meaning that nothing is changed from its original NES release.
 This version of the game is also one of the "trial games" made available in the "Masterpieces" section in Super Smash Bros.
 Brawl, where it can be demoed for a limited amount of time.

-A Nintendo 3DS release of the game was initially distributed exclusively to members of Nintendo's 3DS Ambassador Program in September 2011.
+A Nintendo 3DS version was initially distributed exclusively to members of Nintendo's 3DS Ambassador Program in September 2011.
 A general release of the game later came through in Japan on January 5, 2012, in North America on February 16, 2012, and in Europe on March 1, 2012.
 The game was released for the Wii U's Virtual Console in Japan on June 5, 2013, followed by Europe on September 12, 2013, and North America on September 19, 2013.